atom/github/docs/feature-requests/006-pull-request-reviewer-flow.md

 ## :checkered_flag: Motivation

 We already have an innovative review-comments-in-dock (RCID) workflow built out for the receiving end of pull request reviews.
-In order to complete the full experience of code review within Atom, we should also build out a workflow for users to author pull request reviews.
+In order to complete the full code review experience within Atom, we should also build out a workflow for users to author pull request reviews.

 ## 🤯 Explanation